BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 `bg3se::lua::State::LoadScript(): Failed to execute script: [string "MySEMod/Server/MySecondSEScript.lua"]:1: attempt to call a nil value (global 'getWyll')`

-Because of the *local* keyword, the variable is not accessible in other files.
-For that we have to make it a global variable by omitting the *local* keyword.
+Here we have to make the function global as well to access it from other files

-Create a variable in  *MyFirsSEScript.lua*
+Create a function in  *MyFirsSEScript.lua*

 ```lua
 -- MyFirstSEScript.lua